 How much will Threadripper cost?

 We’ve said AMD’s plan this year is to be as disruptive as possible and Threadripper looks positioned to do just that.
-The 16-core Ryzen Threadripper 1950X will cost $1,000, while the 12-core Ryzen Threadripper 1920X will cost $800, and the 8-core Ryzen Threadripper 1900X will cost $550.
+The 16-core Ryzen Threadripper 1950X will cost $1,000, the 12-core Ryzen Threadripper 1920X will cost $800, and the 8-core Ryzen Threadripper 1900X will cost $550.

 How disruptive is that?
 Well, with Intel’s 16-core Core i9-7960X pegged at $1,700 and it’s 12-core Core i9-7920X priced at $1,200, it’s easy to see Threadripper will likely be as disruptive to Core i9 as Ryzen 5 and Ryzen 7 were to Intel’s Core i5 and Core i7.

 Threadripper release dates